iden3/circom/mkdocs/docs/getting-started/compilation-options.md

 Only one of these flags/options must be used during the compilation.

 ##### Other flags and options
 * Option ```-p, --prime <prime>``` allows the user indicate which prime must be used during the compilation.
-Currently, it admits six different primes: bn128, bls12381, goldilock, grumpkin, secq256r1, pallas and vesta.
+Currently, it admits six different primes: bn128, bls12381, goldilock, grumpkin, secq256r1, pallas, vesta and bls12-377.
 If not indicated, the default prime is bn128.

 * Option ```-l <link_libraries>``` adds the provided directory in ```<link_libraries>```to the library search path.
 It is possible to add as much ```-l <link_libraries>``` as needed, but only one directory per option.

+* Flag ```--no_init``` removes variable initializations to 0.

 * Flag ```-v / --version``` prints the version information.
 * Flag ```-h / --help``` prints the help information.